 There is a massive industrial transformation underway as we move towards the realisation of Industry 4.0.
 With it comes a raft of new technology, but one of the most striking and obvious to those working in their vicinity is the rise of collaborative robots (cobots).

-One of the most widely recognised being the Universal Robots URx range.
+One of the most widely recognised is the Universal Robots URx range, although there are many more options now on the market, to include the Hanwha range.
 These cobots primarily collaborate with human operators to assist in the fulfilment of repetitive tasks where it’s not possible, or preferred, to fully automate.

-Part of the success of these robots is the simplicity of programming, where traditional industrial robots require detailed programming knowledge, cobots use graphical user interfaces, ‘teach modes’ and smartphone apps.
+Part of the success of these robots is the simplicity of programming; where traditional industrial robots require detailed programming knowledge, cobots use graphical user interfaces, ‘teach modes’ and smartphone apps.

 The collaborative robot itself is not the whole solution though.
 To do work, you also need an appropriate end effector.
 There are many options of end effector, and the type will often be determined by the application, but it’s important to make sure that whichever solution is selected can be integrated as easily as the cobot itself can be programmed.

 To this end, PHD Inc have developed Pneu-Connect.
 A cost-effective pneumatic end-effector system providing seamless integration for collaborative robots.
 Designed around the leading Universal Robot (UR), the combined skills of PHD and PSI mean the Pneu-Connect can be adapted for many other types of cobot too, to include Hanwha.
 It’s quick and easy to make an initial ENQUIRY; follow the link and provide us with a bit of background and one of our expert application engineers will make contact to discuss.